Monday, April 25, 2016

 A few comments on zucchini.
-Depending on where you live, zucchini is also called courgettes or marrows (remember Hercule Poirot throwing the marrow over the fence in the opening of Agatha Christie's The Murder of Roger Acroyd?) and sometimes summer squash (although in my neck of the woods summer squash is a totally different squash and a different color).
+Depending on where you live, zucchini may be called courgettes or marrows (remember Hercule Poirot throwing the marrow over the fence in the opening of Agatha Christie's The Murder of Roger Ackroyd?) and sometimes summer squash (although in my neck of the woods summer squash is a totally different squash and a different color).

 For your recipe pleasure, here are two links to recipes for different, but equally tasty Chocolate Zucchini Bread: Geeky Double Chocolate Zucchini Bread and Chcocolate Chunk Zucchini Bread.
 As you know, you can never have too many recipes for Chocolate Zucchini Bread to enjoy!

 This Double Chocolate Zucchini Bread tastes great toasted with a little cream cheese or mascarpone!
 And, the secret ingredient: Pistachios!

 3 large eggs